 TitleHead, Responsible Investment

-Shami leads Actis’ approach to responsible investment, working closely with investment colleagues and company management to assess and manage ESG issues, helping to build world-class businesses and to deliver societal benefits.
+Shami leads Actis’ approach to responsible investment and impact, working closely with investment colleagues and company management to assess and manage ESG issues, helping to build world-class businesses and to deliver measurable societal benefits.
+Shami is a member of the Actis Executive Committee and reports to Torbjorn Caesar, Senior Partner.

 Before joining Actis in 2014 she was as a senior consultant at PwC’s Sustainability and Climate Change team for ten years.
 Prior to this, Shami led the London business of Innovest Strategic Value Advisors, providing sustainability research and analytics to institutional investors and asset managers.
 Shami has also worked with the United Nations Development Programme in Central America.

-Shami is a Steering Committee member of the Emerging Markets Private Equity Association’s Sustainability Working Group and co-Head of the SDG Working Group.
+Shami is a Steering Committee member of the Emerging Markets Private Equity Association’s Sustainability Working Group.
 During 2017, Shami was on the Sounding Board of the World Bank/IFC’s Operating Principles for Impact Management.
-Shami is an Advisory Board member of Africa Matters Ltd, an Africa-focused consultancy, a Trustee of Actis Acts, a registered charity focused on improving livelihoods in the emerging markets and she represents Actis at the Business Integrity Forum run by Transparency International UK.
+Shami is an Advisory Board member of Africa Matters Ltd, an Africa-focused consultancy, a Trustee of Actis Acts, a registered charity focused on improving livelihoods in the emerging markets.

 Shami holds an MSc Environmental Technology, with Distinction, from Imperial College London and a BSc Biological Sciences from University of Durham.